The Siblings Empowering Queer Identities

-Joel and Georgia have been quarantining together in a warehouse alongside other creatives, with whom they collaborate on work projects.
-Throughout their endeavors, both surround themselves with and uplift queer people of color.
+Joel and Georgia have been quarantining together in a warehouse alongside 15 other creatives, with whom they collaborate on work projects, host at-home club nights and swap clothes.
+Throughout their endeavours, both surround themselves with and uplift queer people of colour.

-“We’ve built this strong circle of people around us who are seen as minorities in the industry who we can help elevate,” says Georgia.
-“I want to be able to project people’s voices.”
+"We've built this strong circle of people around us who are seen as minorities in the industry and who we can help elevate", says Georgia.
+"I want to be able to project people's voices".

 Joel: I think me and Georgia explore our talents with each other, and then put it into practice when it comes to our work.
 Georgia's definitely one of my muses.
 It gives us space to progress together in so many different ways and push each other in so many different aspects.
 Like now, Georgia's getting into acting, aren't you?

 Georgia: Yeah.
 I'm trying to do acting and DJing music.

 Joel: She's got an exciting short film coming out.
 I guess we've just been each other's door handle into a new world.
 Our strength together is definitely something you have to see for yourself on set.
 Watching Georgia perform as a model is like watching a piece of art.